se-research/OpenDaVINCI/docs/tutorial.realtimeservice.rst

 adjusted) and will print the following on the console::

     $ sudo ./Tutorial-RTThread
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
     This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.
-This message is printed every 100 ms.